CamEmil/Beam64/README.md

 ## Wireless N64 Controller Modification
 _**This project and document is a work in progress**_
 Goal:
-Permanently modify an N64 controller to wirelessly communicate with no significant impact due to latency
+Permanently modify an N64 controller to support wireless communication with no significant impact caused by increased latency

+### The N64 Controller Protocol
+Here I will give a brief overview of the controller protocol, more Detailed information can be found in the references listed below.

 ### Prototype 1 (complete)